ojalaquellueva/tnrs_db/README.md

 Note that refreshing one or more sources requires rebuilding the entire database.
 Although the global parameters file (global\_params.inc) contains a parameter that in theory allows you to refresh only an individual source within an existing database (this is done by setting "$replace\_db = false;"), I do NOT recommend you use this option.
 This option has not been tested since several major changes were made to the database scripts, and may introduce anomalies if used.

-### ADDING NEW SOURCES - TNRS SIMPLE DARWIN CORE
+### ADD NEW SOURCE - TNRS SIMPLE DARWIN CORE

 This simplest way to build a custom TNRS database which includes one or more new data sources this is to ensure that the data extract for each source